dueldanov/lockbox/private_tangle/README.md

 ## Steps

 1. `./bootstrap.sh` this will bootstrap your own private tangle by creating the genesis snapshot and required files.
-   - _**Note:** If you are running this from inside the repository, you should run `./bootstrap.sh build` to re-build the docker images after any updates to the HORNET codebase (e.g. changing files or pulling git changes)_
+   - _**Note:** If you are running this from inside the repository, you should run `./bootstrap.sh build` to re-build the docker images after any updates to the LockBox codebase (e.g. changing files or pulling git changes)_
 2. Run:
    - `./run.sh` to run 2 nodes + COO.
    - `./run.sh 3` to run 3 nodes + COO.